JedEatSnax/CollegeProjects/Projects Folder/Design and Analysis of Algorithms/Singly Linked List/README.md

 # Singly Linked List in C++

 ## Overview
 Using an object-oriented approach, this project implements a **singly linked list** in C++.
-The linked list supports common operations such as inserting and deleting nodes at various positions, as well as displaying the list.
-A destructor is also implemented to ensure that all dynamically allocated memory is properly released when the list is no longer in use.
+The linked list supports common operations such as inserting and deleting nodes at various positions and displaying the list.
+A destructor is also implemented to ensure that all dynamically allocated memory is properly released when the list is no longer used.

 ## Data Structure